Integrable discretization of recursion operators and unified bilinear forms to soliton hierarchies: Discussions and Conclusion

 \section{Discussions and Conclusion}

-In this paper, we presented the unified bilinear forms of the AKNS hierarchy and the KdV hierarchy from their recursive forms.
-And from the bilinear forms, we obtained their bilinear B\"acklund transformations.
-Based on the B\"acklund transformations, we derived their integrable discretizations and obtained their discrete recursion operators.
-In this way, we have shown a procedure of how to discretize recursion operators via the equivalence between recursion operators and unified bilinear forms, which may be summarized in the following diagram.
-Further work is still needed to be done in this direction.
-For example, it still remains to check whether the resulting recursion operators are strong symmetry operators for the integrable discretizations of the AKNS and KdV hierarchies.
-As a concluding remark, we would like to mention that, in \cite{Hu3}, Springael, Hu and Loris derived a recursion operator for Ito hierarchy from its unified bilinear form and then in \cite{liu}, Liu proved that the recursion operator is indeed a strong symmetry operator.
-In the case of AKNS hierarchy, the discrete recursion operator we obtained also coincides with the operator in \cite{akns14,akns15,akns16}.
+In this paper, we have showcased the derivation of unified bilinear forms for both the AKNS hierarchy and the KdV hierarchy originating from their recursive expressions.
+Furthermore, utilizing these bilinear forms, we were able to deduce their corresponding bilinear B\"acklund transformations.
+Building upon the framework of these B\"acklund transformations, we proceeded to derive integrable discretizations for the aforementioned hierarchies.
+This process led us to the acquisition of their discrete recursion operators.
+Through this comprehensive approach, we have effectively demonstrated a systematic method for discretizing recursion operators by capitalizing on the inherent equivalence between recursion operators and unified bilinear forms.
+To encapsulate our methodology, we present the following diagram There is still further work to be undertaken in this direction.
+One important aspect is to verify whether the obtained recursion operators indeed serve as strong symmetry operators for the integrable discretizations of the AKNS and KdV hierarchies.
+This validation process is crucial to establish the effectiveness and compatibility of the derived discretizations.

-\section{Acknowledgements}
+As a closing statement, it is worth noting a relevant precedent in \cite{Hu3}, where Springael, Hu, and Loris successfully derived a recursion operator for the Ito hierarchy from its unified bilinear form.
+Furthermore, in \cite{liu}, Liu was able to demonstrate that this recursion operator does indeed function as a strong symmetry operator.
+These examples underscore the significance of establishing the connection between recursion operators and strong symmetry operators in integrable discretizations.

+In conclusion, while this study has provided valuable insights into the discretization of recursion operators through the equivalence of recursion operators and unified bilinear forms, further investigations are essential to solidify the validity and implications of these findings within the broader context of integrable systems.
+Moreover, we plan to apply this procedure to other integrable systems, including the Boussinesq hierarchy, the Sawada-Koterra hierarchy, and the Ramani hierarchy.

+\subsection{Acknowledgements}

-The work is supported by the National Natural Science Foundation of China (grant no.11331008, no.11371251 , no. 11571358 and no.11601237), Natural Science Foundation of Jiangsu Province Colleges and Universities (No.16KJB110014), Jiangsu Planned Projects for Postdoctoral Research Funds(No.1601054A) and a project funded by the Priority Academic Program Development of Jiangsu Higher Education Institutions (PAPD).
+This work was supported by the National Natural Science Foundation of China (Grant no. 11931017, 12071447, 12175155, 12371251) and the Natural Science Foundation of Jiangsu Province (Grant no. BK20211266).